term7/RaspberryPi-USB-Privacy-Gadget/README.md

 #### EXPAND FILE SYSTEM AND ENABLE PREDICTABLE INTERFACE NAMES

-To configure your Raspberry Pi, open the Raspberry Pi Configuration Tool by running:<br>
+To configure your Raspberry Pi, open the Raspberry Pi Configuration Tool by running:
 ```
 sudo raspi-config
 ```